necoha/mlx-whisper-mac/README.md

 You can drag this app to your Applications folder. **Note:** You still need `ffmpeg` installed via Homebrew.

+## Models

+### Automatic Download
+By default, the application automatically downloads the selected model from Hugging Face when you first use it.
+The models are cached locally for future use.

+### Manual Download (Offline Mode)
+If you are in an environment with restricted internet access (e.g., corporate firewall) or want to manage models manually:

+1. Visit the [Hugging Face repository](https://huggingface.co/mlx-community) for the desired model (e.g., `mlx-community/whisper-large-v3`).
+2. Download all files in the repository (or clone it) to a local folder.
+    *   Ensure `config.json`, `model.safetensors` (or `weights.npz`), and `tokenizer.json` are included.
+3. In the app, click the **"Load Local..."** button (green button).
+4. Select the folder where you downloaded the model files.

 ## Troubleshooting

 *   **"FFmpeg not found"**: Make sure you installed it with `brew install ffmpeg`.
 The app looks in `/opt/homebrew/bin`.